 It’s an elementary concept.
 The Mono Rig in your rod guides is thinner than fly line, so it carries less water with it — and there’s less stuff to freeze.
-Mono also sheds water quicker than its fly line counterpart.
+Mono also sheds water quicker than its fly line counterpart (yes, it’s thinner than a euro fly line too).
 And importantly, when ice does begin to form, stiff mono shooting through the guides knocks ice away better than fly line.

 Don’t shoot until you have to

 On the coldest days, keep all shooting and stripping to a minimum.
 Line traveling in and out of the guides is what builds ice.
 So find a way to fish without all of that.
 Think Tenkara.
 Tight line your nymphs or streamers with a fixed length of line as often as possible.
 Move your feet to get to a better position instead of stripping and casting more line.
 Moving around helps you stay warm anyway.

 No matter what you do or where you live, ice will form in your rod guides when it’s cold enough.
 So dunk your rod in the flow.
 Hold it there until the ice thaws.
 Maybe swish it around a bit.
 You’ll see the ice melt away, and then you can start casting again.